Phytosanitary Certificates are now available for international buyers. We ship Internationally and Australia wide including Tasmania and WA.

 Characteristics: Shrub 1.5 m spread 1.5 m

-Seeds per packet: 5
+Seed per packet: 5

-An outstanding ornamental species and ideal for cut flower production due to its bright orange coloured terminal flowers.
+A dwarf variety of the Sandplain Banksia growing 1 to 1.5 metres in height.
+An outstanding ornamental species and ideal for cut flower production due to its bright elow coloured terminal flowers.
 The leaves are linear about 20-30 cm long by 3 cm wide and have deeply serrated margins.

 Native to the mid-west coastal plains of Western Australia